 Frequently Asked Questions

-Accommodation in the Dominican
+Accommodations in the Dominican

-Sosua by the Sea or Rio Vista Lodge, Dominican Republic
+Sosua by the Sea OR Rio Vista Lodge, Dominican Republic

 (Any accommodations related to, or in preparation for your departure from or upon returning to the United States are not included.
 If, for example, you need to get a hotel prior to your departure close to your originating airport, that will be at your expense.)

 Visit your physician to let them know that you will be participating in mission work in Puerto Plata in the Dominican Republic and adhere to all immunization recommendations.
 Check with the CDC travelers health information.